-Our Earn-a-Bike program is providing opportunities for low-income youth to refurbish a donated bike, which will become their own once it is in safe working condition.
-Through Earn-a-Bike, youth become invested in the care and maintenance of a bicycle that they built themselves, and gain a sense of accomplishment and empowerment in having the skills to be independent.
+Through our Earn-a-Bike program, youth become invested in the care and maintenance of a bicycle that they built themselves, and gain a sense of accomplishment and empowerment in having the skills to be independent.

 All profits raised are used to fund our programming and outreach in the community.

-We’re here a lot of other times, email us to confirm we’re open.
+We’re here a lot of other times, email us to confirm we’re here.